Contents

 - Aligns with Global Standards: The ASRS positions Australian businesses alongside global peers in major markets around the world, setting a global benchmark and standard for sustainability-related reporting.

-- Consistency and Clarity: With a standardised framework built on accounting principles, ASRS improves consistency and robustness in your reporting, giving you a clearer path for understanding your strenghts and weaknesses to identify improvements.
+- Consistency and Clarity: With a standardised framework built on accounting principles, ASRS improves consistency and robustness in your reporting, giving you a clearer path for understanding your strengths and weaknesses to identify improvements.

-- Investor Transparency: Reporting in line with ASRS provides investors with crucial insights into your company’s climate-related risks, opportunities, and sustainability performance.
+- Investor Transparency: Reporting in line with ASRS provides investors with crucial insights into your companyās climate-related risks, opportunities, and sustainability performance.

 - Government Oversight: ASRS enhances government and regulatory visibility of climate risks and opportunities across the economy, supporting informed policy decisions.

-- Drive Sustainable Performance: ASRS reporting enables your business to improve internal risk management processes, uncover cost-saving opportunities, foster innovation, enhance resilience and ultimately – and critically – drive sustainable performance by integrating sustainability into your overarching business strategy.
+- Drive Sustainable Performance: ASRS reporting enables your business to improve internal risk management processes, uncover cost-saving opportunities, foster innovation, enhance resilience, and ultimately – and critically – drive sustainable performance by integrating sustainability into your overarching business strategy.

 - Build Stakeholder Trust: Reporting to ASRS strengthens stakeholder trust, aligns with ESG investment trends, and reinforces how you are meaningfully acting on corporate social responsibility.